 Chief Scholar's Program

-In partnership with the Detroit Police Department (DPD), WSU's Department of Criminology and Criminal Justice provides select DPD officers with a full scholarship to complete their graduate studies.
+In partnership with the Detroit Police Department (DPD), Wayne State provides select DPD officers with a full scholarship to complete their graduate studies.
 The program, co-funded by the Wayne State University Graduate School, is aimed at keeping DPD officers at the forefront of crime prevention, technology and theory in criminal justice education.

 Officers have the option to complete a Master of Science in Criminal Justice online or in person at Wayne State's Midtown Detroit campus.

 Each year, two Detroit Police officers are nominated for the Chief's Scholars Program by DPD leadership.
 Those interested in the program should contact their commanding officer for more information.